‘Maxim’ Model Abigail Ratchford Goes Braless To Flaunt Her Massive Cleavage, Leaves Nothing To The Imagination

 Her signature raven locks are styled in wild, tumbling waves which fall about her collar and her chest.
 Wearing a skin-tight dress, one which left almost nothing to the imagination, the former Maxim model stood in semi-profile, a pose which showcased her ample assets and deep cleavage to great effect.
 Her slender arms, delicate collarbone, and svelte waistline were also heavily emphasized by the pose and the angle of the snapshot — the nearly-sheer fabric of the garment clinging to her rock hard abdominal muscles with reckless abandon.

 Abigail’s famous derriere was also thrust into the spotlight in this sexy snap, the material clinging to every killer curve and showing off every bit of her enviable backside.
-Accessorizing her look with bold brows, a deep smoky eye, long lashes, and a glossy nude lip — Abigail Ratchford pierced the camera lens with a sensual, feminine gaze.
+Accessorizing her look with bold brows, a deep smoky eye, long lashes, and a glossy nude lip, Abigail Ratchford pierced the camera lens with a sensual, feminine gaze.

 In the caption attached to the sexy snap, Abigail gave a shout-out to her Los Angeles based photographer, Moezart.
 A winking devil emoji and a flame emoji were added for a bit of mood, along with a coy quip.
 It appears that her legions of ardent admirers absolutely loved this provocative photo, showering it with over 130,000 likes in addition to nearly 2,000 comments.